miroslavpopovic/auth-sample-openiddict/README.md

 As everyone is not able to fulfill the [pricing](https://duendesoftware.com/products/identityserver#pricing) or licensing requirements of Duende Identity Server (or do not want to), this sample gives an alternative by using [OpenIddict](https://github.com/openiddict/openiddict-core) instead of Duende IdentityServer.

+Another alternative sample is available, using [Keycloak](https://www.keycloak.org/) as an auth service - https://github.com/miroslavpopovic/auth-sample-keycloak.

 [IdentityModel](https://github.com/IdentityModel/IdentityModel) is used for discovery, token validation, access token management, etc. Alternatively, [OpenIddict client](https://kevinchalet.com/2022/02/25/introducing-the-openiddict-client/) could be used instead, once it is released.

 Note that the JavaScriptBffClient sample is using [Duende.Bff]() library, so it is a kind of a cheat.
 There is no alternative utility available for OpenIddict.
 However, you can check out [this sample](https://github.com/damienbod/AspNetCoreOpeniddict) by Damien Bowden that includes Blazor BFF setup using OpenIddict and [Yarp](https://microsoft.github.io/reverse-proxy/).